nos/client/docs/api.md

 specified asset or NEP5 token.
 It does not require the user to grant permission.

 #### Parameters
-1. `asset` - The asset ID or NEP5 token script hash.
+1. `asset` [string] - The asset ID or NEP5 token script hash.
-2. `address` (Optional) - The address of the user you'd like to receive the balance for.
+2. `address` [string] (Optional) - The address of the user you'd like to receive the balance for.
 This defaults to the currently logged on user if the parameter is not passed.

 #### Returns
-`string` - The balance of the requested asset owned by a certain address.
+[string] - The balance of the requested asset owned by a certain address.
 A string is returned instead of a number to prevent floating point rounding issues.

 #### Example
 ```javascript